Who Is Lucy Chang Evans?

 Stay at Home Mom

 My first husband and I relocated to Illinois in 2005.
-We decided to buy a home in southeast Naperville because it is a great place to raise kids.
+We decided to buy a home in Naperville because it is a great place to raise kids.
 The decision to be a stay-at-home mom was an easy one for me.
 My mother was a stay-at-home mom, and although she was taken from us far too early, my siblings and I have many enduring memories of her.
 I wanted to devote myself full time to my children during their formative years.
 I did not realize how hard it would be to stay home with kids.
 Sleep deprivation, diapers, allergies, potty training, tantrums, and sibling rivalry created a special kind of chaos when I was home all day with the kids.
 The friendships I made in my Naperville mommy group were my saving grace.
 I don’t regret my time spent as a stay-at-home mom, but I certainly get tired just thinking about those days.

 In 2013 after ten years, my first husband and I decided to end our marriage.
 Our kids were ages 2, 5, and 8 at the time.
 I recall the first stage in our divorce as the time when I cried for two months straight.
 Not only was I mourning the loss of my marriage, but I also had no clue what I was going to do to support myself and my kids after the divorce.
 I envisioned a life of poverty, moving with my kids to another town that I could afford on a lower budget.
 I worked hard to reestablish my career as an engineer and rehabilitate my finances.
-I was even able to buy a smaller house for the four of us in the same University Heights neighborhood that we had come to love so much.
+I was even able to buy a small house in the same University Heights neighborhood that we had come to love so much.

 Being a single parent can be challenging and stressful.
 The constant worry of having to stay home from work to care for a sick kid, cooking on the weekends to have dinner on the table during the work week, dividing holidays between two homes, and the adventures of dating after divorce were part of my experience as a single parent.